 - Number of website visits per month

-Since content marketing takes time, this will be an exponential growth and you will probably not meet your goal for the first 3-6 months.
-But as you are creating high-quality pieces of content, you will find they will have longevity and generate leads for months and even years to come!
+Since content marketing takes time, this will be exponential growth and you will probably not meet your goal for the first 3-6 months.
+But as you create high-quality pieces of content, you will find they will have longevity and generate leads for months and even years to come!

 4) Analyze Your Current Content Marketing Efforts For Effectiveness

 Time required: 30 minutes